kaapana/kaapana/docs/source/getting_started/deployment.rst

   | In the default configuration there are two locations on the filesystem, which will be used for stateful data on the host machine:
   | 1. ``fast_data_dir=/home/kaapana``: Location of data that do not take a lot of space and should be loaded fast.
 Preferably, a SSD is mounted here.
   | 2. ``slow_data_dir=/home/kaapana``:  Location of huge files, like images or our object store is located here.
 Preferably, a HDD is mounted here.
-  | They can be adjusted in the :term:`platform-installation-script` and can also be identical (everything is stored at one place).
+  | They can be adjusted in the :term:`platform-deployment-script` and can also be identical (everything is stored at one place).

-The platform is deployed using the :term:`platform-installation-script`, which you can find at :code:`kaapana/platforms/kaapana-platform/platform-installation/install_platform.sh`.
+The platform is deployed using the :term:`platform-deployment-script`, which you can find at :code:`kaapana/platforms/kaapana-platform/platform-deployment/deploy_platform.sh`.

 Copy the script to your target-system (server) and **adjust it as described below**:

-1. Open the :code:`install_platform.sh` script on the server
+1. Open the :code:`deploy_platform.sh` script on the server

-   :code:`nano install_platform.sh`
+   :code:`nano deploy_platform.sh`

 2. Have a look at the variables on top of the script.